Bartek532/zagrodzki.me/CONTRIBUTING.md

 ## Pull Requests

-In order to create a pull request for TakeNote, follow the GitHub instructions for [Creating a pull request from a fork](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).
+In order to create a pull request for zagrodzki.me, follow the GitHub instructions for [Creating a pull request from a fork](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).
 Please link your pull request to an existing issue.

 ## Content